docker/machine/docs/DRIVER_SPEC.md

 For more information, contact a project maintainer.

 # Implementation
 The following describes what is needed to create a Machine Driver.

-As mentioned, please review the [Driver Interface](https://github.com/docker/machine/blob/master/drivers/drivers.go#L23) for full details.

-## Definition
+The driver interface has methods that must be implemented for all drivers.
+These include operations such as `Create`, `Remove`, `Start`, `Stop` etc.

+For details see the [Driver Interface](https://github.com/docker/machine/blob/master/drivers/drivers.go#L24).

-All drivers use a struct for its basic definition:
+To provide this functionality, most drivers use a struct similar to the following:

 ```
 type Driver struct {